guillemgarcia2183/Data-privacy-in-dynamic-graphs/README.md

 # TFG: Privacy in dynamic graphs
-## Anonymization of temporal graphs by relaying K-anonymity and Differential Privacy
+## Anonymization of temporal graphs using K-anonymity and Differential Privacy

 > For this project, we consider dynamic graphs.
 That
 > is, graphs which have a temporal component.
 In such graphs we might find